Sheila E.: 1976–1983: Beginnings

-In 1976, Escovedo debuted on jazz bassist Alphonso Johnson on Yesterday's Dream.
+In 1976, Escovedo debuted on jazz bassist Alphonso Johnson's Yesterday's Dream.
 In 1977, Escovedo and her father Pete Escovedo released an album called Solo Two, credited to Pete and Sheila Escovedo.
-In the same year, she joined The George Duke Band as their percussionist.
-Escovedo appeared Duke's albums, including Don't Let Go (1978), Follow the Rainbow (1979), Master of the Game (1979), and A Brazilian Love Affair (1980).
+In the same year, she joined the George Duke Band as their percussionist.
+Escovedo appeared on Duke's albums, including Don't Let Go (1978), Follow the Rainbow (1979), Master of the Game (1979), and A Brazilian Love Affair (1980).
 In 1978, Escovedo and her father released their second album, Happy Together, on Fantasy Records.
 In 1979, she contributed percussion to Michael Jackson's song "Don't Stop 'Til You Get Enough".
 In 1980, she appeared on Herbie Hancock's album Monster.
-In 1983, she joined Marvin Gaye's final tour, the Midnight Love Tour, as one of his percussionists.
+In 1983, she joined Marvin Gaye's final tour, the Sexual Healing Tour, as one of his percussionists.